-C.C.
-Involution Moundight 6.5 Implementation 6.5.1 System Architecture Considerations Peer-to-Peer vs. Broker: (Section 4.2.1.1) Does the connectivity framework require running a special process or broker?
-Data-Centric vs. Device/App-Centric: (Section 4.2.1.2) Does the application code (or business logic) have to be aware of the other endpoints in order to participate in information exchange?
+6.5 IMPLEMENTATION VIEWPOINT 6.5.1 System Arc 6.5.1 System Architecture Considerations Peer-to-Peer vs. Broker: (Section 4.2.1.1) Does the connectivity framework require running a special process or broker?
+Data-Centric vs. Device/App-Centric: (Section 4.2.1.2) Does the application code (or business logic) have to be aware of the other endpoints to participate in information exchange?
 Explicit vs. Implicit Governance: (Section 4.2.1.3) Is the governance explicit and shareable?
-6.5.2 Data Consider rations Content-Based Selection (Section 4.2.2.1) Can a content-filter specify the data subset of interest?
+6.5.2 DATA CONS IDERATIONS Content-Based Selection (Section 4.2.2.1) Can a content-filter specify the data subset of interest?
 Time-Based Selection (Section 4.2.2.2) Can sub-sampling specify the data subset of interest?
-6.5.3 Performance Considerations Real-Time (Section 4.2.3.1) Does the connectivity technology support real-time data distribution?
+6.5.3 Performan NCE CONSIDERATIONS Real-Time (Section 4.2.3.1) Does the connectivity technology support real-time data distribution?
 Is the latency deterministic (smaller jitter is better)?
 Latency and Jitter vs. Throughput (Section 4.2.3.2) How does the latency and jitter change with throughput?
 What limits the throughput?
-6.5.4 Scalability Co nsiderations Data Objects (Section 4.2.4.1) Can the connectivity framework effectively handle an increasing number of data objects?
+6.5.4 SCALABILITY Considerations Data Objects (Section 4.2.4.1) Can the connectivity framework effectively handle an increasing number of data objects?
 What limits data object size?
 Apps (Section 4.2.4.2) Can the connectivity framework effectively support interface evolution for an increasing number of distributed application components?
-6.5.5 Availability Co onsiderations Redundancy (Section 4.2.5.1) Can the connectivity framework support continuous availability over a defined system- relevant time period?
+6.5.5 AVAILABILIT y Considerations Redundancy (Section 4.2.5.1) Can the connectivity framework support continuous availability over a defined system-relevant time period?
 Recovery (Section 4.2.5.2) Can the connectivity framework support recovery when fault conditions occur?
-6.5.6 Deployment C Considerations Platforms Constraints (Section 4.2.6.1) Does the connectivity framework support the operating system (OS), the CPU and the resource constraints on the platform(s) being used?
-Incremental Upgrades (Section 4.2.6.2) Does the connectivity framework facilitate incremental upgrades?
-6.5.7 Network Layer Considerations Topology (Section 5.2.1.1) What network topologies are allowed?
+6.5.6 DEPLOYMEN IT CONSIDERATIONS Platforms Constraints (Section 4.2.6.1) Does the connectivity framework support the operating system, the CPU and the resource constraints on the platform(s) being used?

+6.5 IMPLEMENTATION VIEWPOINT Incremental Upgrades Does the connectivity framework facilitate incremental upgrades?
+(Section 4.2.6.2) The connectivity framework facilitate incremental upgrades?
+6.5.7 NETWORK L 6.5.7 Network Layer Considerations Topology (Section 5.2.1.1) What network topologies are allowed?
 Span (Section 5.2.1.2) What is the span of the transport: LAN vs. WAN?
 Segmentation (Section 5.2.1.3) Can the transport support multiple independent and isolated communication paths between the same network endpoints?